 This series is broken into five parts, with topics ranging from getting emotionally prepared, communicating your personality and needs, growing your network, and assessing and ultimately negotiating the best role for you.
 For maximum impact, I recommend working through them from Part 1 through to Part 5.

 Download note: These workbooks are free resources available for you to download and use as needed.
 You will not be asked to provide your email address in exchange for the content nor will you be prompted at any time to purchase other items.
-However, if you’d like to be alerted when new materials are available, especially the Career Planning and Work Reset workbooks which are coming soon, and receive quarterly work life tips and career advice from me, please sign up for my newsletter here.
+However, if you’d like to be alerted when new materials are available, especially the Work Reset series which is coming soon, and receive quarterly work life tips and career advice from me, please sign up for my newsletter here.

 Printing options: To conserve resources, consider printing your workbooks double-sided, or viewing most of the content on your device and only printing the worksheets you need.
 You could also follow along with a journal and capture your responses there.